PuruVJ/summit-talk-fall2022/slides.md

 ```

 <!--
+This is a shameless plug of my library neodrag, a tiny 2kb library to make your elements draggable.

 How is this relevant to the talk?
 This library is hand written port of the amazing react-draggable library.
 And the talk is about converting react libraries to svelte.
 So, it fits, and I get to shamelessly plug my own stuff.
 -->

 ---